joesphan/Embedded-Scanner/V1.0/README.md

 settings can be set via the web UI

+## GPIO Setup

+This script is designed to work on both the raspberry pi and the now defunct ntc CHIP platform.
+Hook up 6 buttons to your device and name them according to [CHIP-IO](https://pypi.org/project/CHIP-IO/) naming conventions or [RPI.GPIO](https://pypi.org/project/RPi.GPIO/) naming conventions.

 ## How it works

-gpio will monitor buttons and call scan.py
+CHIP_GPIO or RPI_GPIO will monitor buttons and call scan.py

 `Scan.py ` runs everything.
 The arguments are as follow: